Findomain/Findomain/README.md

 **Notes**

 APIs marked with `**`, **require** a access token to work.
-Search in the Findomain documentation how to configure and use it.
+Search in the [Findomain documentation](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#access-tokens-configuration) how to configure and use it.

 APIs marked with `*` can *optionally* be used with an access token, create one if you start experiencing problems with that APIs.
+Search in the [Findomain documentation](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#access-tokens-configuration) how to configure and use it.

 **More APIs?**